 Even if you do not intend to ever venture out on your bike in the rain, sooner or later you will find yourself caught in an unexpected shower.
 For those of you on a serious training program, you will almost certainly be training or racing in inclement weather at some point.
 So what is going to happen to your expensive cycling computer when it gets wet?
 Well, hopefully nothing.
 We feel that water resistance is a critical feature of a quality bike computer.

 All of the Garmin Edge cycling computers, the Lezyne Super GPS, and the Magellan Cyclo 505 are rated IPX7 for water resistance, making them our highest rated products in this category.
 The IPX rating system is a European standard that assigns rating protection numbers for electronics.
 IPX7 rated devices can withstand 30 minutes of accidental submersion in 1 meter of water.
 We had no issues with water damage on any Garmin units we tested, despite riding in the rain and snow, and some less than accidental immersions in the name of science.
 All of the other cycling computers we tested claim to be "water resistant", but do not conform to any universal standard.
-The SRM Powercontrol 7 was also a high scoring product, and proved to be trouble free in the rain.
 Lower scoring products such as the Cateye Velo 7 and the Planet Bike Protégé 9.0 allowed some water to permeate the battery compartment during testing.

 Many of us at OutdoorGearLab participate in multiple different styles of cycling.
 A road ride today can easily lead into a long backcountry epic on the mountain bike tomorrow.
 So, versatility is important to us and likely to you as well.
 Ideally we want to purchase one cycling computer that can be used on all of our bikes.

-The Garmin Edge 810 receives high marks here, followed closely by the Edge 520 and Edge 510.
+The Garmin Edge 810 receives high marks here, followed closely by the Edge 520.
 The Edge 810 takes the top spot due to it's unique mapping functions, making it ideal for riders embarking on a long touring ride, or adventure on unknown roads.
 The Garmin Edge 520 slides in a close second to the Edge 810, the 520 does not have routable maps, but it is possible to download detailed maps to the unit and zoom in to see your exact location on a map.
-The Edge 510 and 500 do not offer mapping.
-All four models are easily swapped between multiple bikes with the excellent Garmin ¼ turn mounts, and they all can be programmed with unique profiles for different bikes.
+All of the Garmin models are easily swapped between multiple bikes with the excellent Garmin ¼ turn mounts, and they all can be programmed with unique profiles for different bikes.
 The Lezyne Super GPS is also a very versatile computer, with a compact profile and easy to use "x-lock" mounts, it can be swapped between bikes and used to track data for any type of riding.
-Its versatility is only hampered by the lack of mapping functions, putting it in the same league as the Garmin Edge 510 and 500.
+Its versatility is only hampered by the lack of mapping functions.

-The Edge 810, 520, and 510 also have Activity Profiles allowing you to customize data fields, pages, and alerts for different types of rides, such as training vs. racing.
-All of the Garmin computers in our test group, with the exception of the Edge 200, are also compatible with a multitude of ANT+ accessories that allows you to have speed and cadence sensors mounted on multiple bikes, and only move the computer head unit between bikes.
+The Edge 810, and 520 also have Activity Profiles allowing you to customize data fields, pages, and alerts for different types of rides, such as training vs. racing.
+All of the Garmin computers in our test group, with the exception of the Edge 200 are also compatible with a multitude of ANT+ accessories that allows you to have speed and cadence sensors mounted on multiple bikes, and only move the computer head unit between bikes.
 These features make using the same device for different bikes and types of riding much easier.
-The SRM Power Control 7 is also ANT+ compatible, but is limited to SRM powermeters only, reducing it's cross compatibility with other sensor brands and thus it's versatility.
 In contrast, the Cateye Velo 7 has a wired speed sensor, making it difficult to move between bikes.

 The Lezyne Super GPS and the Magellan Cyclo 505 also deserve a nod for their compatibility with both ANT+ and Bluetooth Smart Sensors.
 This allows you to pick and choose sensors from a variety of manufacturers.